hamza512b/earth/README.md

 # Earth Website
-A website about our planet Earth.
+This is a website about our glory planet, Earth.

 ## Usage
 You have to have [yarn](https://classic.yarnpkg.com/en/docs/install/) to use this website.